 Gather Information: Save all the information you can from your medical treatment for future use.
 Write down names, the injuries you sustained, and the care you received.
 Take photos of your injuries if possible and save receipts of your prescribed medications.
 Detailed information is critical to being fully compensated for your injuries.
 You should also keep track of notes and emails between you and your doctor, even if they seem trivial.
 It never hurts to have an abundance of information on hand when it comes time to deal with the insurance company.

 Hire an Attorney: It's never easy to pursue compensation on your own, especially as you recover from your injuries.
 Your attorney can act as the go-between for you and the insurance companies and will use their experience to fight for the highest possible compensation amount.

-In a nutshell, if your injuries were caused by the negligence of another individual, seek immediate medical attention and then call David A. Zipfel & Associates, LLC to find out what an experienced East Hartford car accident attorney can do to help you get the compensation you need and deserve.
+In a nutshell, if your injuries were caused by the negligence of another individual, seek immediate medical attention and then call David A. Zipfel & Associates, LLC to find out what an experienced Hartford car accident attorney can do to help you get the compensation you need and deserve.

 At David A. Zipfel & Associates, LLC, I personally handle each case and can provide the experience and knowledge necessary to build a strong case.
-I have been in practice for over 40 years, so you can rest assured that your case is in capable hands should you choose to retain me as your East Hartford car wreck lawyer.
-Learn more by calling one of my three convenient offices in the East Hartford area today to speak with an attorney about your case.
+I have been in practice for over 40 years, so you can rest assured that your case is in capable hands should you choose to retain me as your Hartford car wreck lawyer.
+Learn more by calling one of my three convenient offices in the Hartford area today to speak with an attorney about your case.